 YOU Donate I.T.

 BC Reuses I.T.

-Incorporated in 1995, BC Technology for Learning Society is a registered charity that delivers the Government of Canada’s Computers for Schools Plus program.
-We have redistributed over 195,000 computers across the province contributing to 2 million computers distributed Canada-wide.
-Youth technicians are offered paid work experience to refurbish equipment that is then sent to schools, low-income individuals, non-profits and Indigenous groups.
-Our mission is to provide job training for youth and access to affordable technology to British Columbians.
+Incorporated in 1995, British Columbia Technology for Learning Society is a registered charity (doing business as ReuseTechBC) that refurbishes and redistributes donated computers for Canadians in need.
+We have redistributed over 200,000 computers across the province, supporting digital access and reducing e-waste.
+Youth technicians are given volunteer experience to refurbish equipment that is then sent to schools, low-income individuals, non-profits and Indigenous groups.
+Our mission is to provide access to affordable technology to Canadians and contribute to the circular economy through reuse.

+YOU Donate I.T.